Detecting Perspective Shifts in Multi-agent Systems: The Temporal Data Kernel Perspective Space

 \section{The Temporal Data Kernel Perspective Space}

 In the black-box setting, a generative model $f: \mathcal{Q} \to \mathcal{X}$ is a random mapping from a query space $\mathcal{Q}$ to a response space $\mathcal{X}$.
 Given a query, the query response $f(q)$ is sampled from $P(q)$ and the query responses $f(q)_{1}, \hdots, f(q)_{R}$ are $i.i.d.$ samples from $P(q)$.
 We let $g: \mathcal{X} \to \mathbb{R}^{p}$ be an embedding function that maps a query response to a real vector.
 The embedded query responses $g(f(q)_{1}), \hdots, g(f(q)_{R})$ are $i.i.d.$ samples from $P_{g(f)}(q)$.
-For practical purposes we deal exclusively with the embedded query responses. \textit{Finally, we note that in the black-box setting the definition of ``model'' and ``agent'' are the same: both are random mappings from a query space to a response space.} We sometimes refer to agents as models (and vice versa) when the context is clear.
+For practical purposes we deal exclusively with the embedded query responses. \textit{In this paper, we use the terms ``model'' and ``agent'' interchangeably: both refer to random mappings from a query space to a response space.} We sometimes refer to agents as models (and vice versa) when the context is clear.

 We observe $N$ agents $F^{(t)} = \{f_{1}^{(t)}, \hdots, f_{N}^{(t)}\}$ over $T$ timepoints.
 For queries $ Q = \{q_{1}, \hdots, q_{M}\}$, we let $X_{n}^{(t)} \in \mathbb{R}^{M \times R \times p}$ denote the tensor containing the embedded query responses $f_{n}^{(t)}(q_{m})_{r}$ for agent $n$ at time $t$.
 We further let $\bar{X}_{n}^{(t)} \in \mathbb{R}^{M \times p}$ denote the matrix whose $m$th row is the average embedded query response from the $n$th agent at time $t$ to the $m$th query, $\bar{X}_{n m \cdot}^{(t)} := \frac{1}{R} \sum_{r=1}^{R} g\parens*{f_{n}^{(t)}(q_{m})_{r}}$.
 We define $D^{(t,t')}$ to be the $N \times N$ pairwise distance matrix with entries